dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 then `deliver(d)` events already happened at the party for all messages `d` referenced in `m.predecessors`.
 Note that by transitively, this ensures its entire causal history has been delivered.

+For Reliability to be satisfied, sufficiently many copies of `m` must be persisted prior to delivery by any honest party, to guarantee availability against a threshold F of failures.
-There is a very efective way to spread msgs reliably while incorporating causality information.
+There is a very effective way to spread messages reliably while incorporating causality information.
 Message digests are echoed by all parties.
 When 2F+1 echoes are collected, a message can be delivered.
 The details of the echo protocol implementation are omitted here.
-We remark that echo protocols can be streamlined in an extremely effective manner, resulting in high utilization and throughout (see [Narwal](..)).
+We remark that echo protocols can be streamlined, resulting in high utilization and throughout (see [Narwal](..)).
-For Reliability to be satisfied, sufficiently many copies of `m` must be persisted prior to delivery by any honest party, to guarantee availability against a threshold F of failures.

-Reliable, causal transaction dissemination can be made highly efficient due to several considerations.

-* A message dissemination substrate which is designed outside the consensus critical path

-* A layer by layer construction allows the transport to advance at the speed of the fastest 2F+1 active parties with no centralized bottlenecks and with regular, balanced network utilization.
-There is no need to buffer or retransmit messages farther back than the current layer.

-* A DAG can continue growing even when consensus is temporarily blocked from progress, e.g., when a consensus leader is faulty.

-* A gossip transport may continue improving independently of any particular consensus protocol for which is set up.
-A good modular design ensure that the transport evolution does not risk the (subtle) logic of BFT consensus built on top of it.

 ## Fin: BFT Consensus Using Trans DAG

-**Fin** is a simple BFT protocol built uding Trans DAG.
+**Fin** is a simple BFT protocol built using Trans DAG.
-Fin is based on PBFT but leveraging Trans DAG, has a one-phase commit rule and an extremely simple leader protocol.
+Fin is inspired by PBFT but leverages Trans DAG to have a one-phase commit rule and an extremely simple leader protocol.
-The name Fin, a small part of a shark's tail, stands for the protocol succinctness.
+The name Fin, a small organ of an aquatic creature that controls is stirring, stands for the protocol succinctness and its central role in blockchains.

 The Fin protocol works in a view-by-view manner.
 View numbers are embedded in DAG messages using the `setInfo()` API.
 We refer to a message `m` as a _"view-r message"_ if it carries a meta-information field `m.info = r`.
 Note, protocol views do *NOT* correspond to DAG layers, but rather, view numbers are explicitly embedded in the meta-information field of messages.